 To become enrolled as a student, each applicant must complete an Admission Application.
 There is a \$50 nonrefundable application fee required at the time of application.
-The College offers an online evaluation of the student's skill set that will help assess the student's readiness to begin a program at the College.
 If accepted, the student will then complete an Enrollment Agreement to be signed by the student, and if the student is under 18, his or her parent or legal guardian.

 ACT/SAT scores are recommended, but not required.
-Students who take the ACT/SAT exams may use those scores in lieu of placement tests for Associate Degree classes.
+Students who take the ACT/SAT exams may use those scores in lieu of placement tests for associate degree classes.
 Documentation of the ACT/SAT scores as indicated must be made available and on file to officially eliminate the requirement for preliminary placement testing.